PedroHardeman/bi4all-react/README.md

 - install
 - start the project

+This project is still in development, since the challenge was focused on the other version.
 Hope you enjoy it and feel free to contact me about anything! <br />

 For the html, css, js version go to: